 Long before my agent said it, I knew there might be difficulty finding a publisher for my book.
 I had researched the Young Adult market, and come to the conclusion that books for teens over the age of 13 tended to be written and marketed primarily to girls.
 This was especially true several years ago, during the initial Twilight frenzy, before a handful of books like Shipbreaker and The Monstrumologist came along to offer glimmers of hope for boys who weren’t interested in reading about books mired in the sappy romantic entanglements of girls torn between vampires and werewolves.

-Although my agent felt we were going into a difficult market during uncertain economic times, he was convinced we would eventually be facing a bidding war for Darius Logan: Super Justice Force.
+Although my agent felt we were going into a difficult market during uncertain economic times, he was convinced we would eventually be facing a bidding war for Darius Logan: Super Justice Force (the original title of my YA novel).
 Much to his disappointment—and, I must confess, mine as well—all we got were rejections.
 And with each rejection, there came a few very interesting comments as to why the book was getting the shaft.
 The three things we heard most consistently were “teen boys don’t read,” “not girl-friendly enough,” and “there’s no market for a book like this”—which I suppose covers both teen boys not reading and not being girl-friendly enough.
 I can’t recall how many rejections I got—but add up all the major publishers in North America and you’ll have ballpark number—and every one of these rejections pointed out that either teen boys didn’t read, my book was not girl-friendly enough, there was no market for the book, or sometimes, combinations of these three truths.

 As difficult as it was to be rejected, that was not what bothered me the most.
 The thing that got under my skin, eating away at me like some deadly virus, was the matter-of-fact dismissal of teen boys as being non-readers by nearly every publisher in North America.
 It would have been one thing to not get a publishing deal because my book sucked—I’m a grown man with a thick skin can handle rejection based on the quality of my writing or lack thereof.
 But to not get a deal because “teen boys don’t read” was a bitter pill that I refused to swallow.
 If, in fact, teen boys aren’t reading books, it seems to me that there must be reason, and that this reason should be addressed immediately, lest we become a nation populated by illiterate men who didn’t read when they were teenagers.